 We presented a software and hardware overview of the SSL Eagle Knights team.
 The collision detection, the kicker device and the omni-directional robot control have been described in detail.
-Our team has been the first Latin American team consistently obtaining top results in all its regional RoboCup participation, 2nd and 3rd place in US Open and 1st place in Latin American Open.
-We have also participated in the last to RoboCup competitions: Osaka, Japan 2005 and Bremen, Germany 2006 improving our results.
+Our team has been the first Latin American team consistently obtaining top results in all its regional RoboCup participation, 3rd and 2nd place in US Open 2003 and 2004, respectively, and 1st place in Latin American Open 2004 and 2005.
+We have also participated in the last three RoboCup competitions: Osaka, Japan 2005, Bremen, Germany 2006, and Atlanta, USA 2007 and Suzhou, China 2008 improving our game and results each time.
 We had released to the public the Vision System and documentation of our electronics and DSP software to promote the participation of others teams in this initiative.
 More information can be found in http://robotica.itam.mx/.